Sim Racing Studio 2.0 Motion Tuning Guide

 To bind a keyboard key press or joystick button, click the keyboard icon in the upper right of the Telemetry page.

-In the new window, you can set a Keyboard key press or Joystick/Buttonbox press to enable Telemetry Capture On or Off.
+In the new window, you can set a Keyboard key press or Joystick/Buttonbox press to enable Telemetry Capture or Telemetry Export On or Off.
 You can also change the Type field by selecting it and choosing Telemetry Reset.

 Note: The joystick or buttonbox will only appear if it has been detected by Windows.
 Once you have selected the correct joystick or button box, press the button you want to bind and then click the Confirm button.